The Ultra Low Emission Zone is being expanded beyond central London to cover much of the capital.

-Transport for London (TfL) has introduced a new charge - known as the Ultra Low Emission Zone - to encourage people to use greener methods of transport in the capital.
+Transport for London (TfL) introduced the Ultra Low Emission Zone in April 2019 to encourage people to use greener methods of transport in the capital.
+From October 25th 2021 it will be expanded to cover inner London.
+The new ULEZ zone will be roughly within the boundary of the North and South Orbital roads.

 This means that if you drive a car with high levels of emissions, you’ll face an extra charge to enter the designated area.